Bleed Red

 "Bleed Red" is a song written by Tommy Lee James and Andrew Dorff, and recorded by American country music singer Ronnie Dunn.
 The song is Dunn's first solo release after Brooks & Dunn disbanded in 2010.
 "Bleed Red" was released to country radio on January 31, 2011.
-It is intended to be the lead-off single from Dunn's first solo album, Ronnie Dunn.
+It is intended to be the lead-off single from Dunn's self-titled debut solo album.
 He had previously released three singles: "It's Written All Over Your Face", "She Put the Sad in All His Songs", and "Jessie"; with the first two singles charting to number 59 on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

 Reception

 Critical

 Matt Bjorke of Roughstock reviewed the song and gave it a "4-star" rating.
 Bjorke stated he thought the song was a "power ballad with a message on inclusiveness and forgiveness."
 He also continued saying the production could have been toned down a notch.